Are you experiencing post-pandemic stress or trying to calm anxiety about an uncertain future?

 We don’t have to wallpaper over unforgiveness with fake forgiveness.
 I suggest we come to recognize our capacity for presence with whatever is; to begin to intimately know and process anger and unforgiveness so we can finally move on from duality.

 There’s a fragile, mysterious and beautiful interconnectedness of all things– the good, bad and the ugly.
 Forgiveness is not something we do, it is an energy that arises from the awakened consciousness.

 Eventually, we realize that the world is our household and our capacity for forgiveness and gratitude, and the wise action that emerges, has the power to stop the war against ourselves and the planet.

 “Your heart is the light of this world.
 Don’t cover it with your mind.” –Mooji

-By Kimberly Ruggiero: Kim received a BS in Chemistry and MA in Consciousness Studies.
+Blog is written by Kimberly Ruggiero: Kimberly Ruggiero: Kim received a BS in Chemistry and MA in Consciousness Studies.
 She works as a Program Coordinator in Integrative Health and Healing and facilitates a Mindfulness Meditation Group at TGI.
 She is also a professional coach and fine artist.